hvianna/audioMotion-analyzer/README.md

 ## About

-**audioMotion-analyzer** is a high-resolution real-time audio spectrum analyzer module built upon Web Audio and Canvas JavaScript APIs.
+**audioMotion-analyzer** is a high-resolution real-time audio spectrum analyzer module built upon **Web Audio** and **Canvas** JavaScript APIs.

-It's highly customizable, and optimized for high performance and a small file size.

-I originally wrote it as part of my [**audioMotion**](https://audiomotion.me) music player.
-Check it out too!
+It was originally conceived as part of a larger project: a full-featured music player called [**audioMotion**](https://audiomotion.me).
+As it started getting some attention, I realized other developers might be interested in using the spectrum analyzer in their own projects, so I decided to make it available as a self-contained module.

+> **audioMotion-analyzer** is aimed to be the best looking, most customizable spectrum analyzer around, with high accuracy and performance, in a small footprint package!

 ## Features